bate/spryker-docs/docs/scos/dev/back-end-development/data-manipulation/queue/queue.md

 ## Queue Job configuration

-You can also find the Worker configuration in jobs.php and adjust the worker command to run every minute:
+You can also find the Worker configuration in jenkins.php and adjust the worker command to run every minute:

 ```php
 <?php